Generic selectors

 The history of Curva A

-Stereotypically, Curva A is seen as more violent compared to Curva B. However, the Curva A sector of the Napoli Ultras has had an equally tumultuous leadership history.
+Typically, Curva A is perceived as more violent compared to Curva B. However, the Curva A sector of the Napoli Ultras has had an equally tumultuous history of leadership.

 In 1981, the Blue Lions were formed, which quickly led to the creation of groups such as the Mastiffs, a merger group located in Curva A with the Teste Matte and Carolina Brigade.